QPILCH operates the Public Interest Referral Service and manages the QLS and Bar Pro Bono Services.

 - matters that are too urgent to properly assist; or

-- matters that do not relate to Queensland or Federal law.
+- matters that do not relate to Queensland or Federal law however, we will consider assisting applicants who live in Queensland even if their matter relates to interstate law.

 - Contact QPILCH by phone to discuss your legal matter.

 - The person taking your enquiry may arrange for a QPILCH lawyer to call you back to discuss your legal matter and whether you should submit an application for pro bono legal assistance.
 Our lawyers cannot give legal advice over the phone.

 - If the Referral Services may be able to assist with your legal matter, we will ask you to submit an application.